tamiespinosa/School_District_Analysis/README.md

 #### <a name="SchoolSize"></a> School Size Brackets

 Thomas High School is a medium size school.
+When excluding the Thomas High School 9th grade data the medium size school's math average decreased by 0.013 points and the reading average increased by 0.009 points.
+The passing percentages changed by less than 0.1.
+When formatting, the table for both analysis looked identical.

 <p align="center"> <img src="Resources/Pictures/School_Size_with.png" width ="70%" alt="School_Size_with"> </p>
 <p align="center"> Figure 10: School Size Ranges Including THS 9th Grade</p>